Logarithmic Gromov-Witten theory with expansions: Introduction

 \subsection{Acknowledgements}

-The strategy in this paper arose from attempting to justify a false claim I made to Davesh Maulik and I am grateful to him for countless discussions.
-I thank Dan Abramovich and Mark Gross for encouragement and interesting discussions along the way.
-Closely related ideas were developed in joint work with Jonathan Wise and Keli Santos-Parker~\cite{RSW17A,RSW17B} and I learned a great deal from them.
-I have benefited from conversations with Luca Battistella, Dori Bejleri, Qile Chen, Renzo Cavalieri, Michel van Garrel, Navid Nabijou, Steffen Marcus, Hannah Markwig, Sam Molcho, Rahul Pandharipande, Helge Ruddat, and Mattia Talpo.
-Finally, I would like to acknowledge the influence that the wonderful paper of Abramovich--Karu~\cite{AK00} had on this text.
+The strategy in this paper arose from attempting to justify a false claim I made to D. Maulik and I am grateful to him for countless discussions.
+I thank D. Abramovich and M. Gross for encouragement and interesting discussions along the way.
+Related ideas were developed in work with J. Wise and K. Santos-Parker~\cite{RSW17A,RSW17B} and I learned a great deal from them.
+I have benefited from conversations with L. Battistella, D. Bejleri, Q. Chen, R. Cavalieri, M. van Garrel, N. Nabijou, S. Marcus, H. Markwig, S. Molcho, R. Pandharipande, H. Ruddat, and M. Talpo.
+Finally, I would like to acknowledge the influence of the wonderful paper of Abramovich--Karu~\cite{AK00} on the text.
+The paper was improved by the comments of an anonymous referee.